 The one thing that is important is the jihadi ideology, no check.

-Trump's like the hell with that.
+Trump's saying to hell with that.

-And we're gonna find out, and anybody wants to come in here that wants to disrespect our country, to hurt Americans, to discriminate, we're not gonna let them in.
+And anybody wants to come in here that wants to disrespect our country, to hurt Americans, to discriminate, we're not going to let them in, which is consistent with American foreign policy from the get-go.

 Well, I shouldn't say the get-go.